Coping with Panic Attacks, PTSD, and Meltdowns

 • A Guide to Neurodivergent Meltdowns - Anyone can have a meltdown.
 This guide is also helpful for overwhelm, panic attacks and other mental illnesses/neurodiverse conditions, not just ADHD and Autism!
 This website has lots of other fantastic resources too, so I hope it is of use to you.

 • Shakti Mat, Pillow, Weighted Wrap, and Headband - As with many neurodivergent people, reducing or increasing stimulation can help manage meltdowns, and this mat is not only great for chronic/back pain but also helps my mental health!
 The weighted wrap has a similar effect, but is also able to be heated!
 Shakti were kind enough to gift me their wrap and headband after I reached out to them in praise of their mat and pillow, and I am delighted to say every single product I have tried has significantly improved my life!
-You can slide the weighted wrap in to the mat, roll it up to help shape the spikes, or use the heat for cramps, digestion issues outside of the mat.
+So much so that I am now a Shakti Affiliate, meaning you’ll get 10% off their products with the code BLOSSOM10 and I’ll earn 10% for commission!
+You can slide the weighted wrap in to the mat, roll it up to help shape the spikes, or use the heat for cramps, digestion issues, or pain outside of the mat.
+I use mine every day!
 The headband is helpful for those who experience migraine or headaches, and is also a great, safe way to experience the stimulating relief that those who self-harm might need.
 I cannot recommend this company highly enough and am so grateful they exist.

 • Kuddly Weighted Blanket - After asking our communi-tea what helps them with anxiety, many of you recommended weighted blankets- specifically the brand Kuddly!
 I reached out to them, and they were kind enough to not only gift me a weighted blanket but also create a discount code especially for you!
 Use BLOSSOM15 for 15% off both their Weighted Blankets variants (4.7 & 7kg).
 I have found their 7kg weighted blanket very comforting for its swaddling effect, it is incredibly soft and the weight is evenly distributed.
 Please note that if you have chronic pain, a connective tissue disorder, or a joint condition, you might need help carrying it and moving it!
 I have mine on my bed so I can move it around easily when I need it, rather than storing it elsewhere.
 Check out this video on the science behind weighted blankets!